How can I find a beta value for a company or sector?

 The value of beta is calculated using historical share price and market index data, which indicates the past sensitivity of a share to market falls and rises.

-The book How to use Company Refs by Jim Slater gives the following advice for interpreting a value: "The market's Beta coefficient is 1; shares with a Beta larger than 1 are more volatile than the market and shares with Beta of under one are less risky."
+In one of his books, Jim Slater, the Chartered Accountant who founded Company REFS (Really Essential Financial Statistics), provided the following advice for interpreting a value: "The market's Beta coefficient is 1; shares with a Beta larger than 1 are more volatile than the market and shares with Beta of under one are less risky."

 Our collection includes a number of articles and books on stock market investment which explain Beta values in greater depth.
 An introduction to stock exchange investment by Janette Rutterford includes a section explaining how the beta values from the Risk Measurement Service can be used to analyse portfolio performance.